ice1000/website/dtt-dev/struct-2.typ

 For every context $Γ$ and types $Γ ⊢ A$ and $Γ ⊢ B$,
 + there is a type $Γ ⊢ A × B$,
 + for every pair of terms $Γ ⊢ t : A$ and $Γ ⊢ u : B$, there is a term $Γ ⊢ ⟨t, u⟩ : A × B$ such that every term of this type can be written as such a pair,
 + and this whole thing is preserved by substitution.

 Note that the fact that all terms can be written as such a pair is known as all terms _factor through_ the introduction rule.
-Similarly for the empty type, all terms in contexts where $mybot$ is present _factor through_ the elimination rule.
+Similarly for the empty type, all terms in contexts where $bot$ is present _factor through_ the elimination rule.

 There seems to be a lot of things in common: